Wjmoore32001/EzyReadComics/docs/development-log.md

 python manage.py sync_comics
 ```

-The next likely step is to keep testing the scheduled sync behavior and continue tightening docs as the importer behavior proves itself.
+The next likely step is to add a dedicated accounts app with basic login, logout, and signup pages before building user-specific reading tracking.